-Trump To Sign 'Phase One' China Trade Deal, But Most Tariffs Remain In Place
+Trump Signs 'Phase 1' China Trade Deal, But Most Tariffs Remain In Place

-Trump To Sign 'Phase One' China Trade Deal, But Most Tariffs Remain In Place
+Trump Signs 'Phase 1' China Trade Deal, But Most Tariffs Remain In Place

-A year and a half after launching his trade war against China, President Trump will sign a partial truce on Wednesday.
+A year and a half after launching his trade war against China, President Trump signed a partial truce on Wednesday.

+"We mark more than just an agreement.
+We mark a sea change in international trade," Trump said during a White House signing ceremony.
+"At long last, Americans have a government that puts them first."

-He's agreed to relax some of the tariffs he imposed on Chinese imports.
+The president agreed to relax some of the tariffs he imposed on Chinese imports.
 In exchange, Beijing has agreed to buy more American products and make other changes.

-"This is a big win for the president," Treasury Secretary Steven Mnuchin told Fox News, while conceding the "phase one" agreement does not achieve all the reforms the administration initially sought.
+"This is a big win for the president," Treasury Secretary Steven Mnuchin told Fox News, while conceding the "Phase 1" agreement does not achieve all of the reforms the administration initially sought.

 "It's not everything," he acknowledged.
-"There will be a 'phase two.'
+"There will be a 'Phase 2.'
 But this is the first time we've had a comprehensive agreement with China."

-As part of that deal, China has promised to provide more protection for American companies' intellectual property, and to stop requiring U.S. firms to share their technology as a cost of doing business in China.
+As part of that deal, China has promised to provide more protection for American companies' intellectual property and to stop requiring U.S. companies to share their technology as a cost of doing business in China.

 Beijing has a history of backsliding on such pledges.
-Mnuchin said if China fails to meet its commitments, the administration is prepared to respond.

-"There's a real enforcement provision," Mnuchin said.
-"If they don't comply with the agreement, the president retains the authority to put on tariffs."
+But the administration expressed confidence that the terms of this deal are enforceable.

+"This agreement will work if China wants it to work," said U.S. Trade Representative Robert Lighthizer.
+"They expect and we expect it to be enforced to the letter."

-The administration agreed not to impose tariffs last month on some $160 billion in Chinese imports — including popular consumer items such as cellphones and laptops — as part of the phase one agreement.
+The administration agreed not to impose tariffs last month on some $160 billion in Chinese imports — including popular consumer items such as cellphones and laptops — as part of the Phase 1 agreement.
 It also reduced the tariff rate on another $112 billion worth of goods from 15% to 7.5%.

 But steep 25% tariffs remain in place on much of what the U.S. buys from China, including components that American factories use to assemble finished products.
 While Trump insists that China is paying those tariffs, numerous studies have found the costs are largely borne by American importers.